Edgar-Donk/frothy-brew/docs/yiq_colour_picker/related_colours.rst

 components need to be found before the gradients are drawn.
 Just as before we need to update the default Canvas width, otherwise once the resizing is complete any cursor movement could result in wrongly sized gradients.

+.. warning:: Using functools partial

+    Using functools works fine on most computers, but Read the Docs does an in depth check on each import and found problems that prevented the website from being built.
+Changing the method for passing a variable in the bind function for resizing with a ``lambda`` function, only worked for the last gradient in the loop.
+Use an extra argument trick as found in
+    `Tkinter 8.5 reference a GUI for Python <https://anzeljg.github.io/rin2/book2/2405/docs/tkinter/tkinter.pdf>`_ under 54.
+Events: responding to stimuli.

+    This has been used in the file rgbandyiq.py found in scripts.